SEKOIA-IO/intake-formats/doc/taxonomy.md

 :warning: Please ensure that no field from the ECS taxonomy is suitable before creating a new field.

 A custom field consists of three elements:
-- name: The name of the field. it correspond to the path (dot-notation) of the field in the [structured event](structured_event.md).
+- name: The name of the field. it corresponds to the path (dot-notation) of the field in the [structured event](structured_event.md).

-  we recommend prefixing the field with the vendor and the name of the product (e.g for AWS cloud trail, custom taxonomy is prefixing with `aws.cloudtrail`)
+  We recommend prefixing the field with the vendor and the name of the product (e.g for AWS cloud trail, custom taxonomy is prefixing with `aws.cloudtrail`)

 - type: The type of the field.